ankushLit/InventoryManagement/README.md

 # InventoryManagement
-A mobile application for managing inventory for local shopkeepers.
+A mobile application (flutter) for managing inventory for local shopkeepers.